Kerala Family Holiday

-Read More Day 6 Periyar Wildlife Sanctuary In the morning take a nature walk through the sanctuary, following a 4km route that offers an excellent opportunity to watch birds, butterflies and other wildlife.
+Read More Day 6 Periyar Wildlife Sanctuary In the morning take a nature walk through the sanctuary, spotting birds, butterflies and other wildlife.
 The trails pass through evergreen and moist deciduous forests interspersed with marshy grasslands.
 Later in the day take a boat trip on Periyar Lake.
-The reserve is centred around a vast artificial lake and a boat trip offers one of the best ways of seeing a range of wildlife as you can watch the animals as they come to drink from the lake at dusk.
+The reserve is centred around a vast artificial lake where you can take a boat trip.
+This offers one of the best ways of seeing a range of wildlife as you can watch the animals as they come to drink from the lake at dusk.
 Although tigers usually prove elusive you will often see the elephants at the lake shore.
-Day 7 Thekkady – Teekoy Day 8 Teekoy Day 9 Teekoy – Allapuzha You spend the night on a Kerala houseboat known as a Kettuvallam.
+Day 7 Thekkady – Teekoy Day 8 Teekoy Day 9 Teekoy – Allapuzha Spend the night on a Kerala houseboat known as a Kettuvallam.
 This is one of the most tranquil and relaxing things you can do in India.
 There is a large open sitting area where you can relax and watch the world go by, sipping from a tender coconut and enjoying the sheer peace of the surroundings.
 Freshly cooked Indian food and chilled beer make the experience even more enjoyable!
 Day 10 Allapuzha Day 11 Allapuzha Day 12 Allapuzha – Mararikulam Day 13 – 14 Mararikulam Day 15 Mararikulam – Kochi

-Head into the Periyar Wildlife Sanctuary, a beautiful nature reserve in the hills that is home to a large population of wild elephants as well as a small number of tigers (that are notoriously difficult to spot).
+Head into the Periyar Wildlife Sanctuary, a beautiful nature reserve in the hills.
+This is home to a large population of wild elephants as well as a small number of tigers (that are notoriously difficult to spot).
 The landscape here is gorgeous with lush grasslands sandwiched between lakes and thickly forested hills.

 After breakfast drive around 3 hours to the small hill station of Teekoy, near the origin of the Meenachil River.
-Here you will stay as guests on a homestay, right in the heart of a working plantation of vanilla, coffee and rubber.
+Here you will stay as guests on a working vanilla and coffee plantation.
 Your hosts – Rani and ‘Baby Matthew’ – are charming and Rani is a wonderful cook who will conjure up delicious meals in her immaculate kitchen!
-The surrounding landscape is stunningly beautiful with mist clad hilltops, cascading waterfalls, rolling knolls cloaked in emerald green and evergreen tea gardens.
+The surrounding landscape is stunningly beautiful with mist-clad hilltops, cascading waterfalls, rolling knolls cloaked in emerald green and evergreen tea gardens.

 A full day to explore the plantations around your homestay.
 You can swim in the natural pools of the Meenachil River, take a walk through the nearby plantations or perhaps take a short tour through the spice gardens.